nodedock/nodedock/docs/README.md

 1. Make sure you've [changed the timezone](#Change-the-timezone).
 2. Stop and rebuild the containers (`docker-compose up -d --build <services>`)

-## I get MySQL connection refused

-This error sometimes happens because your Laravel application isn't running on the container localhost IP (Which is 127.0.0.1).
-Steps to fix it:

-* Option A
-  1. Check your running Laravel application IP by dumping `Request::ip()` variable using `dd(Request::ip())` anywhere on your application.
-The result is the IP of your Laravel container.
-  2. Change the `DB_HOST` variable on env with the IP that you received from previous step.
-* Option B
-   1. Change the `DB_HOST` value to the same name as the MySQL docker container.
-The Laradock docker-compose file currently has this as `mysql`

 ## I get stuck when building nginx on `fetch http://mirrors.aliyun.com/alpine/v3.5/main/x86_64/APKINDEX.tar.gz`

 As stated on [#749](https://github.com/laradock/laradock/issues/749#issuecomment-293296687), removing the line `RUN sed -i 's/dl-cdn.alpinelinux.org/mirrors.aliyun.com/' /etc/apk/repositories` from `nginx/Dockerfile` solves the problem.